 After the talk, David Binetti pulled together a great group of people from Lean Startup Circle to create a Customer Development Checklist for web startups.
 I was honored to be asked.
 However, after a few exchanges trying to nail down the type of web startup to tackle first, we uncovered several tactical differences that made me realize that defining such a model in a group setting is too hard to do.
 We would either end up with a highly generalized model or no model.
 I, for one, am not comfortable extrapolating a model from third-party accounts of what might have worked for other companies (like 37signals), especially not without first-hand experience building a similar type of startup.

 So I decided to take a stab at defining a Customer Development Checklist for my web startup.

 First Some Background

-This model is based on my experiences building and running 2 products: BoxCloud and CloudFire.
+This model is based on my experiences building and running two products: BoxCloud and CloudFire.
 Both use a subscription pricing model.
-BoxCloud was built using a release-early release-often development model and was initially launched with a Freemium pricing model — later changed to a free-trial only model.
-CloudFire is being built using a lean-startup/customer development model and was launched with a free-trial only model.
+BoxCloud was built using a release-early release-often development model and was initially launched with a Freemium pricing model — later changed to a free-trial-only model.
+CloudFire is being built using a lean-startup/customer development model and was launched with a free-trial-only model.

 For a SaaS product like mine, I strongly believe you need to

 Free trials, Freemium, free introductory periods, etc., are all tactics to lower sign-up friction and should be applied (split-tested) judiciously on a case-by-case basis.
 However, my key takeaway is that even if you’re considering Freemium, you should validate the premium part of Freemium first before giving anything away.

 I’ll cover Customer Discovery in Part 1 and Customer Validation in Part 2.
 Hopefully, I’ll get to write Parts 3 and 4 one day.